AngelaMeow/angelameow.github.io/_posts/2025-7-14-enterprise-ux.md

 #### What I Learned

 - **Leadership Isn't Just About Title**.
 Transitioning from support to lead designer taught me that leadership is earned through clear communication, thoughtful decisions, and genuine collaboration.
-Taking ownership of the design direction meant balancing confidence in my decisions with openness to feedback—a tension that ultimately strengthened both the work and my capabilities.
+Taking ownership of the design direction meant balancing confidence in my decisions that ultimately strengthened both the work and my capabilities.

 - **Enterprise Design Is Systems Thinking**.
 Designing for three user roles with overlapping but distinct needs required thinking in systems, not just screens.
 Success came from creating flexible, component-based patterns and solutions that could serve multiple contexts while maintaining coherence.

 - **Process Matters as Much as Output**.
-Agile methodology wasn't just about velocity—it was about learning continuously.
+Agile methodology wasn't just about velocity, it was about learning continuously.
 Weekly testing and feedback loops created a rhythm of validation that prevented expensive mistakes.
 The process itself built trust with stakeholders and kept the team aligned even as priorities shifted.

 - **Constraints Drive Creativity**.
 Working with a nonprofit meant designing within tighter resource constraints than typical enterprise projects.
-Rather than limiting the work, these constraints forced clearer prioritization and more creative problem-solving.
-The best solution isn't always the most elaborate—sometimes it's the one that delivers maximum impact within realistic boundaries.
+Rather than limiting the work, these constraints forced prioritization and more creative problem solving.
+The best solution isn't always the most elaborate, sometimes it's the one that delivers real impact within boundaries.